Why choose Mitch as your insurance broker?

 Accident benefits

-Covers medical costs that aren’t paid for by government health insurance plans, including rehabilitation, therapy, or caregiving support.
-It can also replace some of your income if you can’t work due to injuries sustained in a car accident, no matter who’s at fault.
+If you’re hurt in a car accident, this coverage pays for medical costs not covered by OHIP, such as rehab, therapy, or caregiving support.
+It can also replace part of your income if you can’t work because of your injuries — no matter who’s at fault.

 Repair tools icon.